angular/components/src/lib/form-field/form-field.md

 <!-- example(form-field-error) -->

 ### Prefix & suffix
-HTML can be included before and after the input tag, as a prefix or suffix.
-It will be underlined as per the Material specification.
+Custom content can be included before and after the input tag, as a prefix or suffix.
+It will be included within the visual container that wraps the form control as per the Material specification.

 Adding the `matPrefix` directive to an element inside the `<mat-form-field>` will designate it as the prefix.
 Similarly, adding `matSuffix` will designate it as the suffix.